nudopnu/config-strategies/README.md

 The implementation details are a matter of taste, here are the chosen options:

 - using `.toml` files for configuration as balance between simplicity and expressiveness
-- using an override config file in a seperate folder for easier mounts
+- using an override config file with an `-override` suffix
 - precedence for environment variables over all config files
 - prefixed environment variables in SCREAMING_SNAKE_CASE